 You can also take the initial or final characters of a parent's name to create the children's name, but you don't necessarily have to use the same phonemes.
-If the name doesn't make any sense, there are thousands of ways to read an ideogram.
+In case the name doesn't make any sense, there are thousands of ways to read an ideogram.

 Japanese names are endless, which adds to the cuteness.
 Perhaps the article about meaning of japanese names can help you decide ideograms and names for your child.
 We also recommend the video below:

 The criteria for Japanese male names that are cute may differ from female ones.
 No man is going to want to be named after a flower or something feminine, but there are plenty of masculine names that can sound cute, especially to girls.

 - daiki – This name in Japanese means born to great glory;

 - Eriko - Child;